aisayo/CLI-Project-Resource/README.md

 #### Why you ask?
 You want to be able to commit your changes as you build your app
 #### What are commits?
 [Commits](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/github-glossary#:~:text=A%20commit%2C%20or%20%22revision%22,who%20made%20them%20and%20when.)

+#### Creating a local directory [local]

-- First you will need to make a folder/directory on your computer.
-[Local]
+- First you will need to make a folder/directory on your computer

+  - For this, you will be using your terminal
   - Command for making a director is: `mkdir [file_name]` i.e. `mkdir cli_project`

+#### Creating a repository [remote]

 - Once you have created a local directory, you will need to create a remote repository.
+[Remote]
-- You will need to sign into Github, and then navigate to the `+` sign in the upper right corner and click `new repository`
+- Sign into Github, and then navigate to the `+` sign in the upper right corner and click `new repository`
+- The only fields you need to modify are:
+  - `Repository name` - Give your project a name!
+  - Then click `create repository`
+  - You will add a license, but save this for the end